Petrinax/index-builder/scheduled ingestion.md

 Cons:
 - Free plan only for US stocks.
 Not international
+- Batch calls in Free tier not available

 ### yfinance

 Pros:
 - Completely free.
 No restrictions
 - international stocks data available
--
+- Batch processing in Free tier

 Cons:
-- Market Cap Data not reliable
+- Market Cap Data not reliable (Alt. calculate at runtime (outstanding*price))